wso2/docs-choreo-dev/en/docs/api/graphql-apis.md

 # GraphQL APIs

-!!! note
+!!! info
-    This section will not include a how to guide, but will serve as learning material to understand how to use graphQL in your integrations and graphQL concepts.
+    This section will not include a how to guide, but will serve as learning material to understand how to use GraphQL in your integrations and GraphQL concepts.